Washington DC Pawnbroker Bond: A Comprehensive Guide

 No, a credit check is not required for the Washington DC Pawnbroker bond.
 Because the bond is considered relatively low risk, the same low rate is offered to all pawnbrokers in the district regardless of their credit history.

 How Much Does the Washington DC Pawnbroker Bond Cost?

-The Washington DC Pawnbroker bond costs just $100 per year.
+The Washington DC Pawnbroker bond costs just $100 per year or $10 per month.